The Monumental Core of Park Güell is open every day of the year, in two time-bands:

 If you have not purchased a ticket in advance, we cannot guarantee that you will be able to enter at the desired time, especially during periods when a great many tourists are visiting.
 However, if there are places available, you may purchase a ticket at the ticket offices and ATMs located outside the Park or from the ATMs at Lesseps and Vallcarca metro stations (L3).

 Which parts of Park Güell can be visited free of charge?

-From October 2013, Barcelona City Council has got under way a plan for regulation of the monumental zone of Park Güell, with the priority objective of preserving this iconic space of our city and keeping it in the best possible state of conservation.
+From October 2013, Barcelona City Council has got under way a plan for regulation of the Monumental Core of Park Güell, with the priority objective of preserving this iconic space of our city and keeping it in the best possible state of conservation.
 For years now, Park Güell and its entire surrounding area have been suffering from mass tourist visits that involve serious disturbance for local residents, as well as a constant degradation of this architectural heritage, unique in the world.
-In order to avoid a worsening of that situation, visitor tickets are being regulated, especially to the Monumental Zone, which is the most fragile and densely visited.
+In order to avoid a worsening of that situation, visitor tickets are being regulated, especially to the Monumental Core, which is the most fragile and densely visited.

-The Monumental Zone occupies 7.9% of the total area of the Park.
+The Monumental Core occupies 7.9% of the total area of the Park.
 Regulating entry to it allows us to conserve this iconic space and improve the quality of life of local residents, while at the same time offering a better experience for the thousands of visitors to the Park, who will find a better quality experience and a more accessible setting.
 The income generated by this tourist management will be devoted to improving Park Güell and its setting.

 Which local residents can have a free-access card?